Seshadri constants and Grassmann bundles over curves: Seshadri constants

 {\bf \underline{Case 1}}: $C$ is contained in a fiber of $f$.

-In this case, we can write $C\,=\, n_l \Gamma_l$ for a positive integer $n_l$.
+In this case, as an element of ${\rm \overline{NE}}(\gr)$, this $C$ is given by $n_l\cdot\Gamma_l$ for a positive integer $n_l$.
 In other words, $C$ is a curve of degree $n_l$ in a fiber of $f$ which is isomorphic to the Grassmannian of $r$-dimensional quotients of an $n$-dimensional vector space.
 Since $C$ contains a point $x$ of multiplicity $m$, its degree is at least $m$, i.e., $n_l \,\ge\, m$.

 We then have $\frac{L\cdot C}{m}\,=\, \frac{bn_l}{m}\,\ge\, b$.

 {\bf \underline{Case 2}}: $C$ is not contained in a fiber of $f$.